Troy Cate: Orange County Flyers

 He signed with the Orange County Flyers of the Golden Baseball League shortly after his release.
 Cate pitched to a 1.15 ERA with 18 strikeouts over 3 games for the Flyers.

 Milwaukee Brewers

 On June 23, 2008, Cate signed a minor league contract with the Milwaukee Brewers and was assigned to the Huntsville Stars of the Double-A Southern League.
-On July 22, he was promoted to Triple-A Nashville.
+On July 22, he was promoted to the Triple-A Nashville Sounds.
 He became a free agent at the end of the season.

 Toronto Blue Jays

-On July 27, 2009, Cate signed a minor league deal with the Toronto Blue Jays organization and was assigned to the AA New Hampshire Fisher Cats.
-He played in 1 game for New Hampshire and was released on August 4, 2009.
+On July 27, 2009, Cate signed a minor league deal with the Toronto Blue Jays organization and was assigned to the Double-A New Hampshire Fisher Cats.
+He played in one game for New Hampshire and was released on August 4.